 - U.S Citizens will need Travel Documentation (passport, birth certificate and photo I.D, etc)

 - Non-U.S Citizens will need Travel Documentation (passport) and required forms and documentation required by U.S Customs Border and Protection (CBP).

-- In order to 'check out' of A-Pass (ship’s security system), each guest will need to present their Sail & Sign card as they leave the ship.
+- In order to 'check out' of the ship's security system, each guest will need to present their Sail & Sign card as they leave the ship.

 - U.S Customs Border and Protection (CBP) Interview: After leaving the ship, U.S Citizens and Non-U.S Citizens will separate into two areas to show CBP officers their travel documentation.
 Note: Depending on the home port, the process for Non-U.S Citizens may be conducted on board immediately following the ship’s arrival at the terminal.

 - Baggage Claim: Guests will proceed to the baggage claim area of the cruise terminal.
 Luggage will be grouped by Zone number for easy location.
 Guests should double check to ensure they have claimed their own luggage as well as all of their bags.

 - U.S Customs Border and Protection (CBP) Luggage Inspection: Each guest is required to complete a customs declaration form (one per family) prior to leaving the ship.
 In certain ports, CBP may not require the completion of the form; instructions will be provided during the disembarkation talk.
 After retrieving their luggage, guests will proceed to the CBP area - this is a formal but brief check of luggage and declared merchandise.
 Guests must declare the total value of all articles purchased abroad (including Tax Free items) that they are bringing back into the U.S by listing them on the back of the Customs Declaration Form.